heimrichhannot/contao-bootstrapper/README.md

 ## Features

+- Adds the bootstrap-slider as inputType to the FE

 ### Form/EFG

 - Supports Ajax Form Handling.
 Support Messages can be easily configured inside the form, within a custom group like fieldsets.